 4. Machining Time

-Processing time is an important indicator to measure CNC processing costs.
+Machining time is an important indicator to measure CNC machining costs.
 By optimizing the processing path, selecting reasonable cutting parameters, and improving the utilization rate and processing efficiency of machine tools, the processing time can be significantly shortened and the production cost can be reduced.

 5. Labor Cost